17,99 €

 • Broschiertes Buch

-"A collection of stories and insights on the inward journeys of a diverse range of servant leaders, woven with the unifying threads of our past, present and future.
-The inspiring insights and stories are shared by servant leaders who have made it their life' s work to serve in several different types of environments-schools, non-profits, corporations, faith communities, city streets.
+"In Cultivating a Servant Heart, author Caitlin Wilson collects stories and insights on the inward journeys of a diverse range of servant leaders, woven with the unifying threads of our past, present, and future.
+The inspiring insights and stories are shared by servant leaders who have made it their life's work to serve in several different types of environments-schools, nonprofits, corporations, faith communities, and city streets.
 These leaders describe their childhoods, journeys, visions of the future, and their passions-all of which continue to cultivate their servant hearts.
-Their insights come serving a wide variety of humans-those who…mehr
+Their…mehr

 Produktbeschreibung